juanescorreap/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 It's purpose is to help the student understand:

-What are macros and how to use them
+What are macros and how to use them<br />
-What are the most common predefined macros
+What are the most common predefined macros<br />
-How to include guard your header files
+How to include guard your header files<br />